sousaa3-ppb/ContractTestingPOC/README.md

 This a Consumer Driven Contract Testing (CDCT) approach POC to explain core concepts of contract testing methodology using Pact framework.

-- Spring boot consumer service: to implement consumer contract tests
+- Spring boot consumer service: to implement consumer contract tests with Pact-jvm-consumer-Junit5
-- Spring boot provider service: to implement contract verification tests
+- Spring boot provider service: to implement contract verification tests with Pact Sprint/Junit Runners
 - Docker to spin up an image of Pact Broker to publish and retrieve pacts

 ##Maven commands